ff-k/TOSave2K11/README.md

 [Dear ImGui](https://github.com/ocornut/imgui) is used for graphical user interface.
 Note that non-ASCII characters in file paths might not be rendered properly but it is only a rendering problem (i.e. your save files will be fixed as expected).
 ImGui is able to handle these characters but I did not want to waste time on that.

+If you want to build it yourself instead of using the provided release, run build.bat in VS Native Tools Command Prompt.

 Have fun